MOGI-ROS/Week-1-2-Introduction-to-ROS2/README.md

   DESTINATION lib/${PROJECT_NAME})
 ```

-Re-build the workspace and we can try the new node.
+Build the workspace and we can try the new node.
 Let's start also a publisher and observe the behavior of the new C++ subscriber with the tools we already know!

 ## Launchfiles

 As you noticed with the previous examples we have to use as many terminals as many nodes we start.
-With a simple publisher and subscriber this isn't really a problem, but in more complex robotic systems, it's quite common to use ROS nodes in the range of hundreds.
-Therefore ROS provides an efficient interface to launch multiple nodes together and even change their topics or parameters during launch time instead of changing the actuals nodes themselves.
+With a simple publisher and subscriber this isn't really a big deal, but in more complex robotic projects, it's quite common to use ROS nodes in the range of tens or even hundreds.
+Therefore ROS provides an efficient interface to start multiple nodes together and even re-map their topics to different ones or change its parameters instead of changing the source code itself.

-Compared to ROS1 it's also slightly more complicated to bundle these launchfiles with our nodes, so as a best practice, I recommend creating an individual pakage only for your launcfiles.
+Compared to ROS1 it's a bit more complicated to bundle these launchfiles with our nodes, so as a best practice, I recommend creating an individual pakage only for our launcfiles.

-Let's create a new package without specifying the build type (by default it's `ament_cmake`).
+Let's create a new package with `ament_cmake` or simply without specifying the build type (by default it's `ament_cmake`).

 ```bash
 ros2 pkg create bme_ros2_tutorials_bringup